-Before expanding overseas, it’s important to understand all aspects of building a team including the topic of limited term employment.
+Before expanding overseas, it’s important to understand all aspects of building a team including the topic of limited-term employment.
 Hiring this way is different than employing a full or even part-time employee.
-While there are many advantages and disadvantages to limited term employment, there are also disadvantages.
+While there are many advantages and disadvantages to this type of employment, there are also disadvantages.

 Defining Limited Term Employment

 Limited-term employment is a term that the federal government uses to describe contracted employees whose appointment does not exceed three years in length.
 Also, the employment term cannot be extended or renewed.

 Employers who use limited-term employment contracts can minimize their risk of damages by hiring with contracts that limit entitlements or benefits upon termination.
 This option allows employers to manage their liabilities and are free to terminate contracts as their business needs evolve.